 On December 23, 2009, the Company executed a letter of intent whereby the Company has an option to acquire the mineral claim known as the Post Creek Property located within the Sudbury Mining District of Ontario.
 The Company paid a non-refundable deposit of \$7,500.
 On April 5, 2010 the Company entered into an option agreement to acquire rights to Post Creek Property.
 On March 12, 2013 the Post Creek Property Option Agreement was amended, in order to acquire 100% working interests in the property, subject to certain net smelter return royalties ("NSR") and advance royalty payments the Company agreed to the following amended consideration, which has been met, cash payments totalling \$137,500 and the issuance of 1,000,000 common shares.
 The Company has exercised its option on Post Creek and as of August 1, 2015 the Company is obligated to pay advances on the NSR of \$10,000 per annum, which will be deducted from any payments to be made under the NSR.
-On March 12, 2013, the Company amended the Property Option Agreements on the Post Creek Property by modifying the property expenditure and property payment requirements in order for the Optionee to earn a 100% interest in the claims.

-The property is located 35 km east of Sudbury in Norman and Parkin townships and consists of 42 contiguous unpatented mining claims and one isolated claim covering an area of 1,040 hectares.
+The property is located 35 km east of Sudbury in Norman and Parkin townships and consists of 40 unpatented mining claims covering an area of 928 hectares.
 It is strategically located adjacent to the past-producing Podolsky copper-nickel-platinum group metal deposit of KGHM.
 The property lies along the extension of the Whistle Offset Dyke Structure which hosted the former INCO Whistle Offset copper-nickel-PGM Mine as well as the Podolsky North and Podolsky 2000 copper-precious metal deposits.
 Production at Podolsky was forecast to be 372,049 tons of ore yielding 1.8 million pounds of payable nickel, 28.5 million pounds of payable copper and 27,300 ounces of payable platinum, palladium and gold for 2009.
 Previous operators located the extension of the Whistle Offset Dyke structure on the Post Creek property as a direct result of their geological, geophysical and Mobile Metal Ion geochemical surveys.
 A reconnaissance rock sample collected along the structure assayed 0.83% Ni, 0.74% Cu, 0.07% Co, 2.24 g/t Pt and 1.05 g/t Pd.
 Significant potential for nickel-copper-PGM is demonstrated on the Post Creek property.